 There was a time when a Gold credit cards was considered to be elite.
 Not long after that, platinum was the new standard.
-In recent years, however, both gold and platinum cards are widely accessible and there is not much prestige attached to those colors anymore.
+In recent years, however, both gold and platinum cards are both accessible and commonplace and there is therefore little prestige attached to those precious metal plastics anymore.
 Currently, the most prestigious, elite, and exclusive credit cards available on the market are usually black.
 But that doesn’t mean every black-colored card is equally prestigious — or even prestigious at all.
 Their benefits vary, and sometimes, a color is just a color.
 Regardless, black is the new platinum.

 American Express Centurion Credit Card

 You can get a Centurion card if you spend over $250,000 a year and it attracts a very high annual fee – a one-time initiation fee of $5,000, plus $2,500 annually.
 It has no preset credit limit.
 You also need to pay your outstanding balance every month.
 This is by far the most popular and sought-after black credit card out there, and when people say “The Black Card,” they’re probably talking about this one.
 American Express is a CreditCardForum advertising partner.

 Merrill Accolades American Express Card